Cachaça

-Cachaça (/pt-BR/) is a distilled spirit made from fermented sugarcane juice.
-Also known as pinga, caninha, and other names, it is the most popular spirit in Brazil.
+Cachaça (/kəˈʃɑːsə/ kə-SHAH-sə; /pt-BR/) is a distilled spirit made from fermented sugarcane juice.
+Also known as pinga, caninha, and other names, it is the most popular spirit in Brazil, and the most popular cane spirit in the world (though almost entirely due to domestic consumption).
 Outside Brazil, cachaça is used almost exclusively as an ingredient in tropical drinks, with the caipirinha being the most famous and popular cocktail.
 In Brazil, caipirinha is often paired with the dish feijoada.